The Ugly Truth Behind Window Company Sales Tactics & Things You Need to Know

 • We are short on time and need to leave

 These are some of the common objections salespeople are trained to overcome.
 A good salesperson expects these objections and more.
-When you fire off an objection their training teaches them to do this.
+When you fire off an objection their training teaches them to say this:

 • Ask questions.
 After a prospect’s objection, rather than pitching them, ask more questions.
 Asking questions will get give them a chance to expand on themselves and their needs.
 The more people talk about themselves, the more you will: